ahmedshuhel/resume/resume.md

 - Wrote scaffolders in PowerShell and a helper framework that cut down the development time from 6/7 days to 5/6 hours for developers.
 - Led a team of 5 engineers and provided training on TDD/BDD, CI/CD and frameworks like AngularJS, Angular Material, ASP.NET MVC, etc.

+**2010-2012**
-Software Developer
+Independent Developer
-2010 - 2012
-PosCube(Independent Developer)
+PosCube

 - Designed and developed a restaurant management system (RMS) and integrated online order processing system that is being used by over 150 UK restaurants.
 The system is designed and optimized for POS hardware.
 - Build an MVC framework for WinForms with SPA like experience and used in the application.
 - Designed and developed a tablet-based companion application to take dine-in orders.
 - Developed an online ordering system for restaurants.

+**2008-2010**
 Software Engineer
-2008 - 2010
-C&E Software Solutions Ltd
+C&E Software Solutions Ltd.

 - Developed C# and WinForms applications that record sales, monitor inventory, keep customer ledger, and bill customer for a drinking water plant and distribution company.
 - Designed and Developed a utility billing software for supermarket/shopping centers using C#, .NET, and Winforms.

 #### Education
 Metropolitan University – Sylhet, Bangladesh, 2008
 B.Sc., Computer Science & Engineering

 #### Open Source
 - Core team member of Aurelia Framework